 The design and standard of any new development must include sustainable design and construction features and be optimised for energy efficiency, targeting zero carbon emissions.
-Where appropriate, developments should include the following:
+Where practical, developments shall include the following:

-- Siting and orientation to optimise passive solar gain - The use of high quality, thermally efficient building materials - Installation of energy efficiency measures such as loft and wall insulation and double glazing - Non-residential developments should aim to meet the Buildings Research Establishment BREEAM building standard 'excellent' - Any new development to incorporate on-site energy generation from renewable sources such as solar panels, where possible - The retrofit of heritage properties/assets is encouraged to reduce energy demand and to generate renewable energy where appropriate, providing it safeguards historic characteristics and development is done with engagement and permissions of relevant organisations - Alterations to existing buildings must be demonstrably designed with energy reduction in mind and comply with sustainable design and construction standards, following the principles set out in the Greater Cambridge Sustainable Design and Construction SPD (due for adoption in January 2020).
+- Siting and orientation to optimise passive solar gain; - Incorporation of on-site energy generation from renewable sources such as solar panels; - In designated and non-designated heritage assets, retrofitting to reduce energy demand and generate renewable energy where appropriate, providing it safeguards historic characteristics; and - In alterations to existing buildings, design with energy reduction in mind and compliance with sustainable design and construction principles set out in the Greater Cambridge Sustainable Design and Construction SPD.